markdeleon01/smylsync-art-crm/README.md

 ### CircleCI Integration

-This project is fully configured with CircleCI for automated continuous integration and deployment.
 The pipeline runs automatically on every push to the repository.

 **Configuration File:** `.circleci/config.yml`